herrera-ignacio/design_patterns/README.md

     * [Template Method](./behavioral/template-method): Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
     * [Visitor](./behvioral/visitor): Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

-## Selecting a design pattern

-1. Study patterns' intents and how they interrelate.

-2. Examine causes of redesign.

-3. Consider what should be variable in your design.

-### Causes of redesign

-* __Creating an object by specifying a class explicitly__.
-This commits you to a particular implementation instead of a particular interface.
-To avoid it, create objects indirectly.
-    * Design patterns: _Abstract Factory, Factory Method, Prototype._

-* __Dependence on specific operations__.
-When you specify a particular operation, you commit to one way of satisfying a request.
-By avoiding hard-coded requests, you can make it easier to change the way a request gets satisfied both at compile-time and at run-time.
-    * Design patterns: _Chain of Responsibility, Command_.

-* __Dependence on hardware and software platform__.
-Software that depends on a particular platform will be harder to port to other platforms.
-It may even be difficult to keep it up to date on its native platform.
-It's important therefore to design your system to limit its platform dependencies.
-    * Design patterns: _Abstract Factory, Bridge_.

-* __Dependence on object representations or implementations__.
-Clients that know how an object is represented, stored, located, or implemented might need to be changed when the object changes.
-Hiding this information from clients keeps changes from cascading.
-    * Design patterns: _Abstract Factory, Bridge, Memento, Proxy_.

-* __Algorithmic dependencies__.
-Algorithms are often extended, optimized, and replaced during development and reuse.
-Objects that depend on an algorithm will have to change when the algorithm changes.
-Therefore algorithms that are likely to change should be isolated.
-    * Design patterns: _Builder, Iterator, Strategy, Template Method, Visitor_.

-* __Tight coupling__.
-Classes that are tightly coupled are hard to reuse in isolation, since they depend on each other.
-Tight coupling leads to monolithic systems, where you can't change or remove a class without understanding and changing many other classes.
-The system becomes a dense mass that's hard to learn, port, and maintain.
-Loose coupling increases portabiliy and makes that a system can be learned, ported, modified, and extended more easily.
-    * Design patterns: _Abstract Factory, Bridge, Chain of Responsibility, Command, Facade, Mediator, Observer_.

-* __Extending functionality by subclassing__.
-Every new class has a fixed implementation overhead (initialization, finalization, etc.).
-Defining a subclass also requires an in-depth understanding of the parent class.
-Subclassing can lead to an explosion of classes, because you might have to introduce many new subclasses for even a simple extension.
-Object composition in general and delegation in particular provide flexible alternatives to inheritance for combining behavior.
-On the other hand, heavy use of object composition can make designs harder to understand.
-Many design patterns produce designs in which you can introduce customized functionality just by defining one subclass and composing its instances with existing ones.
-    * Design patterns: _Bridge, Chain of Responsibility, Composite, Decorator, Observer, Strategy_.

-* __Inability to alter classes conveniently__.
-Sometimes you have to modify a class that can't be modified conveniently.
-    * Design patterns: _Adapter, Decorator, Visitor_.

 ### Aspects that can vary

 | Purpose    	| Design Pattern          	| Aspect(s) That Can Vary                                                                     	|